 Weddings and Unions

 The chapel is open from 7am to 10pm every day.
 You are welcome to come by without an appointment to view the chapel, and as long as there is not an event in progress, to walk through any open space.
-If you wish to pursue a reservation, you may schedule a meeting with the Chaplains' Office Manager, Debra Zarecky, during weekday office hours.
-Debra will be happy to show you around the chapel, discuss lighting and sound system options, and address any other concerns or questions you have.
-Reservations may also be made over the phone (719-389-6638) or via email.
+If you wish to pursue a reservation, you may schedule a meeting with the Chaplains' Office Manager, Jera Wooden, during weekday office hours.
+Jera will be happy to show you around the chapel, discuss lighting and sound system options, and address any other concerns or questions you have.
+Reservations may also be made over the phone by calling 719-389-6638 or via email

 - four hours of chapel use: three hours on the day of the wedding (1½ hours prior to and 1½ hours after the start of the wedding ceremony) and one hour for the rehearsal, usually held the afternoon or evening prior to the day of the ceremony;